Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Results

-An important factor underlying the accuracy and efficiency of PEPS--tVMC is the numerical stability with which the SR equation---or its reduced minSR variant---can be solved.
-All simulations in this work solve the SR equation using a Cholesky decomposition \cite{golub2013matrix} of the SR matrix with a diagonal regulator of magnitude $10^{-8}$.
-Compared to the rank-revealing singular value decomposition (SVD) solver, the Cholesky approach is substantially faster and more parallelizable on GPUs, but it lacks the robustness of SVD when applied to ill-conditioned matrices.
-Recent NQS--tVMC studies often resort to the SVD solver for this reason~\cite{nqstvmc_3,nqstvmc_7,Lange_2024}, trading computational efficiency for numerical robustness.
-The fact that Cholesky remains stable in all simulations indicates that once gauge redundancies are analytically removed, the PEPS variational manifold becomes exceptionally stable for real-time local quench dynamics.
+An important factor underlying the accuracy and efficiency of PEPS--tVMC is the numerical stability with which the TDVP equation---or its reduced minSR variant---can be solved.
+All simulations in this work solve the TDVP equation using a Cholesky decomposition \cite{golub2013matrix} of the QGT matrix with a very small Tikhonov regulator ($10^{-7}$ or $10^{-8}$).

+Compared to the rank-revealing singular value decomposition (SVD) or pseudo-inverse solver, the Cholesky solver lacks the robustness of SVD or pseudo-inverse when applied to ill-conditioned matrices, but is substantially more parallelizable and faster on GPUs.

+For example, on a GPU card with 141 GB memory and 34 TFLOPS for FP64, for a $20480\times20480$ positive $\texttt{complex128}$ matrix $S$, solving the linear equation $S \vec x = \vec g$ takes 146 seconds with the SVD solver, but only 0.28 seconds with the Cholesky solver.
+At $40960 \times 40960$, the Cholesky solver takes 2.1 seconds, while the SVD solver throws an out-of-memory error.
+Such equations need to be solved $k$ times in a $k$th order RK integrator.
+See repository \cite{data} for the benchmark details.

+Recent NQS--tVMC studies often resort to the SVD solver~\cite{nqstvmc_3,nqstvmc_7,Lange_2024}, trading computational efficiency for numerical robustness.
+The fact that Cholesky remains stable in all our simulations indicates that once gauge redundancies are analytically removed, the PEPS variational manifold becomes exceptionally stable for real-time dynamics, which gives PEPS-tVMC a significant walltime reduction.